ahampriyanshu/ahampriyanshu.github.io/src/blog/expermenting-with-system-design/04-when-to-scale.md

 tags: ['system-design', 'scaling', 'distributed-systems', 'replication', 'sharding']
 ---

-Welcome to Part 4 of our system design series!
+The S-word.
+Scaling.
+Everyone wants to do it, few need to.
+Welcome to the fourth and final part of our system design series!
 So far, we've built the foundation: networking fundamentals, connectivity patterns, and storage systems.
-Now comes the real challenge: **scaling beyond a single server**.
+Now comes the exciting part: **scaling those connections** to handle real-world traffic.

 When your application outgrows one machine, you enter the fascinating world of distributed systems.
 How do you replicate data across multiple servers?
 How do you partition massive datasets?
 How do multiple machines agree on who's in charge?
 And how do you process terabytes of data efficiently?
 These are the questions we'll answer in this article.